Tesla or Edison?

 What Is Duolingo?

-Offering more than 30 language courses, Duolingo is a behemoth of a learning platform.
+Offering 35 language courses for English speakers as of June 2020, Duolingo is a behemoth of a learning platform.
 The app alone has already been downloaded over 100 million times.
 You cannot get into language learning without coming into contact with, or at least reading or hearing about, Duolingo.
 (The discussions from its forums alone can often crop up in your Google searches.)

 Duolingo is a language learning platform that shares a lot of the features we have already talked about with Memrise.
 That is why these two programs have naturally been pitted against each other.
 Duolingo offers language exercises and drills that train users in both vocabulary and grammar.
 It engages learners through tasks like translating between languages, identifying pictures, listening to audio and typing on a keyboard.